 Most of the early reported cases had contact with seafood and live animal markets, suggesting an animal source of the outbreak.
 However, most cases are now likely to be spread from person-to-person by droplets when coughing.
 Since this virus is very new, health authorities continue to carefully watch how this virus spreads.

 There are simple steps you can take to help protect yourself and your family.
-For more information on what you can do to help stop the spread, visit our COVID-19 in Plain Language page.
+For more information on what you can do to help stop the spread, visit our COVID-19 in Plain Language page linked below.

 COVID-19 may cause mild to severe respiratory symptoms, like:

 - Trouble breathing, and

 CDC believes at this time that symptoms may appear in as few as 2 days or as long as 14 days after exposure to the virus.

 - Wash your hands often with soap and water for at least 20 seconds, especially before you eat.

 - Avoid touching your eyes, nose, and mouth with unwashed hands.